Saturday, August 29, 2009

 Rose 'Nasturana'

-A Rose-of-Sharon that my MIL didn't want and gave to me.
-I'm not the biggest fan of H. syriacus, since Japanese Beetles are, but this one is exceptionally lovely.
+A rose-of-sharon that my MIL didn't want and gave to me.
+I'm not the biggest fan of Hibiscus syriacus, since Japanese beetles are, but this one is exceptional to me.
+I love the color of the flowers.

 These flowers just about make suffering through the heat and humidity of August worth it. :)